MarkBind/markbind/docs/userGuide/syntax/includes.md

 </div>

 If the same variable is defined in a chain of `<include>`s (e.g. `a.md` includes `b.md` includes `c.md`...), variables defined in the top-most `<include>` will take precedence.
 Global variables (`_markbind/variables.md`) will take precedence over any `<include>` variables.
+This is to allow the outer context to adapt the reused content without changing its actual content.

 <panel header="If you are using recursive includes...">